Lurcher

 Frequently Asked Questions

-Are Lurchers good family dogs?
+Are Lurchers good with children?

-Do Lurchers need a lot of exercise?
+Do Lurchers bark a lot?

 Enjoying this guide?